Royal Air Force of Oman: Royal Air Force of Oman era

 In 1990 the SOAF was renamed the Royal Air Force of Oman (RAFO).
 In 1993 and 1994 the RAFO replaced its Hawker Hunters with four BAE Hawk Mk 103 fighter-trainers and 12 single-seat Hawk Mk 203s, equipped with Westinghouse APG-66H radar, as light ground attack aircraft/interceptors.
 In September 1997, after the evaluation of new combat aircraft, the RAFO decided to upgrade and extend the service lives of its remaining 17 SEPECAT Jaguar ground attack aircraft until the second decade of the 21st century.
 A contract was placed with the United Kingdom Ministry of Defence to upgrade the avionics of the Jaguar aircraft for $40 million.
-In 2005, deliveries of Lockheed Martin F-16 Block 50 aircraft began, equipped with improved GPS/INS.
+In 2005, deliveries of Lockheed Martin F-16 Fighting Falcon Block 50 aircraft began, equipped with improved GPS/INS.
 The aircraft can carry a further batch of advanced missiles; the AGM-88 HARM missile, JDAM, JSOW and WCMD.

-On 3 August 2010, the USA Defense Security Cooperation Agency notified the Congress of a possible sale of 18 F-16 Block 50/52 to Oman in a contract worth US$3.5 Billion.
-In addition to the new fighters, the contract included upgrading existing 12 F-16 C/D in the RAFO inventory.
+On 3 August 2010, the US Defense Security Cooperation Agency notified Congress of a possible sale of 18 F-16 Block 50/52 to Oman in a contract worth US$3.5 Billion.
+In addition to the new fighters, the contract included upgrading the existing 12 F-16C/D in the RAFO inventory.
 On 14 December 2011, it was announced that Oman had agreed to buy an additional 12 F-16C/D Block 50s to join the 12 F-16C/Ds already in service.

 Oman was considering the purchase of either the Eurofighter Typhoon or the JAS 39 Gripen, but on 21 December 2012 a £2.5 billion deal was signed in Muscat to supply RAFO with 12 Eurofighter Typhoon fighter jets and eight BAE Hawk Advanced Jet Trainer aircraft.
 The deliveries were completed in 2018.

+Accidents and incidents

+On May 19, 1971, a De Havilland Canada DHC-4 Caribou crashed on takeoff in Janook Airstrip in Dhofar, killing all 3 crew members, the cause was determined a engine failure, causing an explosion.

+On September 30, 1976, Hawker Hunter was taxiing at RAFO Thumrait, until the pilot smell smoke coming from the cockpit, the fire came to the aircraft, both crew are unable to ejected and both were killed by Asphyxiation.